 Canada Gazette, Part II, Volume 154, Number 24

 Order Fixing January 1, 2021 as the Day on Which Division 3 of Part 4 of that Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to subsection 154(9) of the Agricultural Growth Act, chapter 2 of the Statutes of Canada, 2015, fixes the day after the day on which this Order is made as the day on which section 148 of that Act comes into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Labour, pursuant to section 128 of the Budget Implementation Act, 2019, No. 1, chapter 29 of the Statutes of Canada, 2019, fixes January 1, 2021 as the day on which Division 3 of Part 4 of that Act comes into force.

 (This note is not part of the Order.)